 Can You Sell A Business That Is Not Profitable?

 Yes, a business that is not currently profitable can still be sold.
-However, the outcome depends heavily on how the business is positioned, the type of buyer targeted, and whether there is a credible path to future value.
+However, the success of a business sale depends heavily on how the business is positioned, the type of buyer targeted, and whether there is a credible path to future value creation.

 For many business owners, the decision to sell is not just financial.
 It reflects years, sometimes decades, of effort, sacrifice, and identity built into a company.
 When the time comes to exit, there is a natural expectation that this work will translate into value.